“A fit, healthy body—that is the best fashion statement” – Jess C Scott

 So are you ready to change your life?

-While you may do an asana or two in your yoga classes, a good posture isn’t just the only way to enjoy the benefits of yoga.
+While you may do an asana or two in your yoga classes near me, a good posture isn’t just the only way to enjoy the benefits of yoga.
 Whether you do hatha yoga, vinyasa yoga, Iyengar yoga, Ashtanga yoga, kundalini yoga, or power yoga, you can always ask your yoga teachers about what they eat and some of their favourite meals.

 While each yoga teacher or instructor will probably have different foods that they like to eat, it’ll help you get a deeper understanding of how your body, mind, and spirit If you do yoga, don’t show up to a yoga class having eaten a load of junk food, carefully plan what you eat before and after yoga.